October 9, 2020 | 9:30 am – 4:00 pm EDT [1:30 pm – 8:30 pm GMT]

-The “Resilient Cities through Computation” workshop will bring together researchers from across campus who are working on various aspects of disaster science and engineering to: 1) exchange information, and 2) discuss means by which to leverage their shared computational interest for achieving community resilience.
+The “Resilient Cities through Computation” workshop will bring together researchers from around the world who are working on various aspects of disaster science and engineering to: 1) exchange information, and 2) discuss means by which to leverage their shared computational interest for achieving community resilience.

 - Therese McAllister (National Institute of Standards and Technology) – Keynote Speaker

 - Sherif El-Tawil (Civil and Environmental Engineering, University of Michigan)

 - Xinzheng Lu ( Civil Engineering, Tsinghua University)

 - Seth Guikema (Industrial and Operations Engineering, University of Michigan)